DanJun6737/TransFace/README.md

 # TransFace: Calibrating Transformer Training for Face Recognition from a Data-Centric Perspective
-This is the code of TransFace
+This is the official PyTorch implementation of TransFace.

 ## Requirements
 * Install Pytorch (torch>=1.9.0)